nasa/bplib/README.md

 ----------------------------------------------------------------------
 ##### Load Bundle

-`int bplib_load (bp_desc_t channel, void** bundle,  int size, int timeout, uint16_t* flags)`
+`int bplib_load (bp_desc_t channel, void** bundle,  int* size, int timeout, uint16_t* flags)`

 Reads the next bundle from storage to be sent by the application over the convergence layer.
 From the perspective of the library, once a bundle is loaded to the application, it is as good as sent.
 Any failure of the application to send the bundle is treated no differently that a failure downstream in the bundle reaching its destination.
+On the other hand, the memory containing the bundle returned by the library is kept valid until the `bplib_ackbundle` function is called, which must be called once for every returned bundle.
+So while subsequent calls to `bplib_load` will continue to provide the next bundle the library determines should be sent, the application is free to hold onto the bundle buffer and keep trying to send it until it acknowledges the bundle to the library.

 `channel` - channel to retrieve bundle from

-`bundle` - pointer to the buffer for bundle being loaded.
-The pointer cannot be null, but if the dereferenced memory location for the pointer is null, then the library will dynamically allocate the memory needed for the bundle.
-If the dereferenced memory location is not null, then it points to a buffer into which the bundle will be copied, and the __size__ value is used to indicate the size of the buffer.
+`bundle` - pointer to a bundle buffer pointer; on success, the library will populate this pointer with the address of a buffer containing the bundle that is loaded.

-`size` - the size in bytes of the bundle buffer being passed in, or zero if the bundle memory is to be dynamically allocated.
+`size` - pointer to a variable holding the size in bytes of the bundle buffer being returned, populated on success.

 `timeout` - 0: check, -1: pend, 1 and above: timeout in milliseconds

 `flags` - flags that provide additional information on the result of the load operation (see [flags](#6-3-flag-definitions)).
 The flags variable is not initialized inside the function, so any value it has prior to the function call will be retained.

-`returns` - the size of the loaded bundle or [return code](#6.2-return-codes) on error.
+`returns` - the bundle reference, the size of the bundle, and [return code](#6.2-return-codes)

 ----------------------------------------------------------------------
 ##### Process Bundle